 Prospective home buyers aren’t the only people in a position to benefit from falling rates.
 According to Black Knight’s latest Mortgage Monitor report, 8.2 million homeowners are now likely to qualify for a refinance that reduces their interest rate by at least 0.75%.
 This is the largest number of refinanceable borrowers since late 2016, the last time mortgage rates were as low as they are now.

 There are now 6.3 million more refinance candidates than when rates peaked in November 2018.
 As of June 27, there were 1.5 million more refinance candidates than May’s peak, leading Black Knight to predict that prepayment and refinance figures could continue to climb into the summer months.

-Notably, more than 35% of all borrowers who took out their first mortgage in 2018 could now save at least 0.75% by refinancing.
-Clearly, you don’t have to be a long-time homeowner to consider refinancing.
+More than 35% of all borrowers who took out their first mortgage in 2018 could now save at least 0.75% by refinancing.
+You don’t have to be a long-time homeowner to consider refinancing.

 The Top 5 Lenders

 Quicken offers a range of mortgage and refinancing loans, including reverse mortgages, specialist VA and USDA mortgages, refinancing options, and a unique YOURgage option.
 Quicken uses technology to guide borrowers and complete the loan approval process quickly.
 Quicken stands out for offering home equity loans for almost every scenario so that you can find a suitable home financing package.